-As old as the artery that runs through its major cities, the silk road, Uzbekistan has stood as a hub of Central Asia for millennia.
-A bridge between the western and eastern worlds, Uzbekistan is a melting pot of peoples, empires and religions that create one of the most unique and culturally rich countries on the planet.
-Here are our five best recommendations on how to experience the great variety that Uzbekistan has to offer.
+As old as the artery that runs through its major cities, the silk road, Uzbekistan has been a hub of Central Asia for millennia.
+A bridge between the Western and Eastern worlds, Uzbekistan is a melting pot of peoples, empires, and religions that create one of the planet’s most unique and culturally rich countries.
+Here are our five best recommendations on how to experience the great variety that Uzbekistan has to offer, promoted by travellocal.

-Heavily influenced by the occupation of the Soviet Union, the buildings of Nukus city do not demonstrate the same intricate beauty of the more ancient cities of Samarkand and Bukhara.
-If you know where to look, however, there is great beauty within the city; a treasure of artwork that encapsulates the creative surge that occurred at the height of the USSR.
+Heavily influenced by the occupation of the Soviet Union, the buildings of Nukus city do not demonstrate the same intricate beauty as the more ancient cities of Samarkand and Bukhara.
+If you know where to look, however, there is great beauty within the city, a treasure of artwork that encapsulates the creative surge that occurred at the height of the USSR.

 See the Turquoise Towers of Samarkand

-Wandering the narrow streets, visitors find themselves weaving between stalls selling colourful fabrics and intricate jewellery: the lifeblood of this city for thousands of years.
-However, it is looking above the rooftops where one will find a true highlight of Samarkand.
+Wandering the narrow streets, visitors find themselves weaving between stalls selling colorful fabrics and intricate jewelry: the lifeblood of this city for thousands of years.
+However, it is by looking above the rooftops that one will find a true highlight of Samarkand.
 The city is home to some of the greatest Muslim architecture in the world.
-From a high vantage point, you will see huge domes and towering minarets; each designed with incredible detail and gorgeous turquoise colours.
+From a high vantage point, you will see huge domes and towering minarets; each designed with incredible detail and gorgeous turquoise colors.

 Visit the Aydarkul Lake

-North from Samarkand lies an engineering miracle of the 21st century.
+North of Samarkand lies an engineering miracle of the 21st century.
 Until the 1950s, there was little water to be found in the arid Aransay lowland.
 However, after extensive work by the Soviet Union, the artificial lake of Aydarkul was created.
-Covering an area of four thousand square miles, it is the second largest lake in Central Asia and has quickly established itself as a wildlife hot-spot.
+Covering an area of four thousand square miles, it is the second largest lake in Central Asia and has quickly established itself as a wildlife hot spot.

 Try Uzbekistan’s Cuisine

-Uzbekistan is defined by the marrying of historical and cultural influences, and that is especially evident in its simple and delicious cuisine.
+Uzbekistan is defined by marrying historical and cultural influences, which is especially evident in its simple and delicious cuisine.
 In all corners of the country, you will find recipes and cooking techniques from all corners of the Asian continent.
-These range from Middle Eastern kebabs and Pakistani tandoor bread ovens to noodle based dishes that hail from Eastern Asia.
+These range from Middle Eastern kebabs and Pakistani tandoor bread ovens to noodle-based dishes that hail from Eastern Asia.

 A must-try dish is Tashkent Salad, named after Uzbekistan’s capital.
-Like much of the nation’s cuisine, this rich and flavoursome dish comprises few ingredients.
-Slow cooked beef is combined with thinly sliced radish, greens, a yoghurt based dressing and garnished with crispy fried onion.
-You can find this dish across much of Uzbekistan but it is best enjoyed in Tashkent city.
+Like much of the nation’s cuisine, this rich and flavorsome dish comprises few ingredients.
+Slow-cooked beef is combined with thinly sliced radishes, greens, and a yoghurt based dressing and garnished with crispy fried onion.
+You can find this dish across much of Uzbekistan, but it is best enjoyed in Tashkent city.

 Visit the tomb of Ismail Samanai